britram/taps-transports/draft-ietf-taps-transports.md

 SCTP was originally developed for transporting telephony signalling messages and is deployed in telephony signalling networks, especially in mobile telephony networks.
-It can also be used for other services, for example in the WebRTC framework for data channels.
-It is therefore deployed in all Web browsers supporting WebRTC.
+It can also be used for other services, for example, in the WebRTC framework for data channels.

 ### Protocol Description